foltaProject/belt-workshop-bogota/README.md

 ## Instructors
 * Michael Ginn, University of Colorado Boulder, USA
-* David Ricardo Saavedra, Universidad de los Andes, Colombia
+* David Ricardo Saavedra, National University of Colombia

 ### Acknowledgments
 This material is based upon work supported by the National Science Foundation under Grant No. 2149404,“CAREER: